Employers NI calculator and guide 2023/24

 National Insurance credits

 Employers which had less than £100,000 in employers NI in the past tax year have an annual employment allowance of £5,000 in the 2023/24 tax year, which can be deducted from employers NI when paying HMRC.
 These National Insurance credits, renew every tax year, as long as you stay below the total NI threshold, subject to change.

 Employee benefits and in some cases expenses are also subject to National Insurance

 There are a few more things you need to take into considerations in order to account for other income subject to National Insurance, such as benefits and some expenses.
 There are also more things to considers for directors and PAYE settlement agreements.

 Employers Class 1A NI contributions on employee expenses and benefits

-National Insurance is also payable on any employee benefits or expenses.
+National Insurance is also payable on any employee benefits in kind or expenses.
 Employers must report and pay this particular NI liability at the end of the tax year, or pay it throughout the tax year via payroll.

 You must pay NI on benefits such as work phones, accommodation, and bonuses.
 Note that every expense and benefit is calculated differently, so you need to check on what you’re required to report and pay.

 You will need to complete a P11D form for every employee that you have given benefits or expenses to and return it to HMRC.
 It is possible to deduct and pay class 1A NI through your payroll as long as you remember to register with HMRC before the beginning of the tax year.